wimlds/berlin-tdd-workshop/README.md

 The instructors and mentors will guide you through the workshop content and materials

-### Which files are we working on?
+### :question: Which files are we working on?
 Should we use Jupyter notebooks or an IDE?

 We prepared the following files and folders for you to work on:
 1. [data/EDA](data/EDA.ipynb) - a notebook for exploring the dataset
 2. [scripts](scripts) folder - contains the Python functions in following script files:
       - [scripts/imputation.py](scripts/imputation.py) - functions for data imputation
       - [scripts/transformation.py](scripts/transformation.py) - functions for data transformation
 3. [test](test) folder - contains the unit tests following scripts:
       - [test/test_imputation.py](test/test_imputation.py) - unit tests for functions in [scripts/imputation.py](scripts/imputation.py)
       - [test/test_transformation.py](test/test_transformation.py) - unit tests for functions in [scripts/transformation.py](scripts/transformation.py)

 In order to run successfully the unit tests you create, **the functions and unit tests must be placed in the Python scripts**.

 That means that the functions you write for data imputation should be placed in [scripts/imputation.py](scripts/imputation.py) and the corresponding unit tests should be in [test/test_imputation.py](test/test_imputation.py).
 For this, you will work on the scripts using an IDE of your choice.

 However, you may also first write your functions/tests in [data/EDA](data/EDA.ipynb) using Jupyter notebooks and then transfer them in the appropriate Python scripts later.

-### What dataset are we using?
+### :question: What dataset are we using?

 We prepared some data for the workshop using a Pockets dataset from [the-pudding](https://github.com/the-pudding/).
 In order to try out different imputation methods we removed 10% of the price values.
 If you want to take a look at all the data check the [data/PrepareWorkshopData](data/PrepareWorkshopData.ipynb) notebook.
 We will not cover this through the workshop.

-### Where can we ask for help?
+### :question: Where can we ask for help?

 The instuctors and mentors can answer your questions on the #meetup-berlin-workshop-help channel on the WiMLDS Global Slack workspace.